Why you should always promote your Content on Social Media? Is Promoting Content on Social Media Effective?

 As stated in the chart below, social media was in the last place.

-This shouldn’t come as a major surprise if you look at the social media marketing landscape.
+This shouldn’t come as a major surprise if you look at the content on social media marketing landscape.

 The organic reach of practically all social networks (particularly Facebook) is declining.